-- All individuals will be required to wear a face mask, or other cloth face covering, and may be subjected to a temperature or health screening upon entry to our facility.
+- All individuals are strongly recommended to wear a face mask, or other cloth face covering.

 - Only the primary applicant will be allowed entry into our facilities.
 Please do not bring multiple family members.

-- Social distancing of six feet or more will be in effect at all locations and you may be asked to wait in your vehicle prior to entering our facilities.
+- Social distancing of six feet or more is strongly recommended at all locations and you may be asked to wait in your vehicle prior to entering our facilities.